Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Introduction

 \section{Introduction}

-Event detection (ED) is considered an important part of the information extraction pipeline in natural language processing (NLP).
-ED systems are typically closed-domain and work by filling predefined event-specific slots evoked by an event \emph{trigger} -- a span of words in the input sequence that most clearly evokes a particular event type.
-A typical closed-domain ED workflow consists of trigger detection (TD) and trigger classification (TC) tasks \citep{xiang2019survey}, aiming first to locate the triggers in the text and then assign each trigger an event type.
-Once triggers in the text have been identified, the next step may be to detect the arguments of the corresponding events, such as participants, location, and time.
-Based on triggers, detected events can be used for many downstream tasks, including knowledge graph construction \citep{zhang-etal-2021-eventke-event}, information retrieval \citep{glavas-snajder-2013-event}, text summarization \citep{zhang-etal-2023-enhancing}, and aspect-based sentiment analysis \citep{tang-etal-2022-affective}.
+Event detection is an important part of the information extraction pipeline in natural language processing (NLP).
+Event detection systems are typically bound to domain-specific schemes and fill predefined event-specific slots evoked by an event \emph{trigger} -- a span of words that evokes a particular type of event.
+A typical domain-specific event detection workflow consists of trigger detection (TD), which locates the trigger span in the text, and trigger classification \citep{xiang2019survey}, which assigns one of the predefined event types to the trigger.
+With triggers identified, the next step is typically to detect the corresponding arguments, e.g., participants, location, and time.
+The detected events can be leveraged for many downstream tasks, including knowledge graph construction \citep{zhang-etal-2021-eventke-event}, information retrieval \citep{glavas-snajder-2013-event}, text summarization \citep{zhang-etal-2023-enhancing}, and aspect-based sentiment analysis \citep{tang-etal-2022-affective}.

-The concept of an event appears intuitive at first glance, and one might expect the notion of triggers to be universal across the domains.
-However, research in NLP has struggled to provide a clear-cut operational definition of an event, giving rise to diverse annotation schemes, e.g., \cite{doddington-etal-2004-automatic, pustejovsky2005specification,shaw2009lode,cybulska2014guidelines,song2015light}.
-The differences between annotation schemes, alongside the usual distribution shifts between domains, make TD domain transfer a real challenge.
-Empirical evidence has demonstrated significant performance drops in zero- and low few-shot scenarios when attempting TD from the high-resource source to the low-resource target domain -- a phenomenon known as \emph{negative transfer} \citep{ngo-trung-etal-2021-unsupervised, meftah-etal-2021-hidden, wang2019characterizing}.
-In the absence of an effective domain transfer method for TD, each new domain will require the manual annotation of trigger spans and event types, which is a cumbersome and resource-intensive task.
+While the notion of an event trigger is intuitive and universal (i.e., events and their triggers exist in all text domains), NLP research has struggled to provide a clear-cut operational definition of an event, giving rise to diverse annotation schemes, e.g., \cite{doddington-etal-2004-automatic, pustejovsky2005specification,shaw2009lode,cybulska2014guidelines,song-etal-2015-light}.
+The differences between annotation schemes, alongside the usual distribution shifts between text domains, make domain transfer of TD very challenging.
+Empirical evidence has demonstrated massive performance drops in zero- and low few-shot TD transfer from a high-resource source to a low(er)-resource target domain -- a phenomenon commonly referred to as \emph{negative transfer} \citep{wang2019characterizing, ngo-trung-etal-2021-unsupervised, meftah-etal-2021-hidden}.
+The absence of an effective domain transfer method for TD implies a costly (large-scale) manual annotation of event trigger spans for each domain of interest.